jimeh/rubocopfmt.el/README.md

 - `Lint/Debugger`: Removes `debugger` statements.
 Not helpful when you need to debug something.
-- `Lint/UnusedBlockArgument`: Don't prefix unused block variable names with `_`.
+- `Lint/UnusedBlockArgument`: Don't prefix unused block argument variable names with `_`.
 This cop causes issues if you save after defining a block, but before you use all arguments of the block.
-- `Lint/UnusedMethodArgument`: Don't prefix unused method variable names with `_`.
+- `Lint/UnusedMethodArgument`: Don't prefix unused method argument variable names with `_`.
 This cop causes issues if you save after defining a method, but before you use all arguments of the method.
 - `Style/EmptyMethod`: Don't remove remove empty line for empty methods.
 This cop is annoying if you save right after defining a new method.